Ahmedbm98/Weather-app/README.md

 - Users can easily check the weather to find out their location or explore other cities around the world
 - Users can also view a 3-day weather forecast to plan their activities in advance
 - Use Weather API and geolocation API to automatically detect your location

+# Live Demo
+Experience the Tabs Project in action!
+Click the link below to access the live demo: (weather Demo)[https://ahmedbm98.github.io/Weather-app/]

 # Technologies